 Select proper ICD-10 and CPT codes

 Coders have to keep in mind the guidelines of an insurer regarding which codes to incorporate.
-By doing so, coders will have thorough knowledge not only about the diagnosis but also procedure codes in the podiatry.
+By doing so, coders will have thorough knowledge not only about the diagnosis but also about procedure codes in the podiatry.

 Practices have to ensure to enforce changing coding guidelines.
 ICD-11 is the upcoming milestone that will change the healthcare industry.
-This code set was accepted by the World Health Organization (WHO) on 25th May 2019 and anticipated to go into effect on 1st January 2022.
+This code set was accepted by the World Health Organization (WHO) on 25th May 2019 and is anticipated to go into effect on 1st January 2022.
 Furthermore, ICD-11 is projected to transform the method; conditions are segregated and coded in the clinical setting.

 Not reviewing podiatry coding updates

-It has been witnessed that the healthcare industry has transformed over the past few years and podiatry is no exception for this.
+It has been witnessed that the healthcare industry has transformed over the past few years and podiatry is no exception to this.
 Every year coding changes are upgraded for every specialty and coders should understand these updates for proper reimbursement from payers.
-Furthermore, it has been observed that there are a number of changes in the podiatry coding guidelines, if practices are unaware about these guidelines they could suffer losses.
+Furthermore, it has been observed that there are a number of changes in the podiatry coding guidelines, if practices are unaware of these guidelines they could suffer losses.

 Utilizing incorrect modifiers

-Coders often confused while coding Evaluation and Management (E/M) modifiers.
+Coders are often confused while coding Evaluation and Management (E/M) modifiers.
 There are three specific evaluation and management (E/M) modifiers such as are -24, -25, and -57.
 These modifiers must be utilized with E/M services.
 Using these modifiers with other services will result in claim declination.

-Aim on appropriate services’ unbundling
+Aim at appropriate services’ unbundling